-- Explore options with your doctor and pharmacist.
-Your best value may come from home delivery, receiving a 90-day supply at once.
+- Explore home-delivery options with your doctor and pharmacist.
+Your best value may come through the delivery of a 90-day supply.

-Sidestep the pitfalls of running out of medicine by:
+Take steps to avoid the pitfalls of running out of medicine:

-- Contacting your pharmacy several days before you run out of medication to request a refill.
-Your pharmacist may need to contact your doctor for approval.
-Or your doctor may want to evaluate your condition first.
+- Contact your pharmacy several days before you run out of your medication to request a refill.
+Your pharmacist may need time to contact your doctor for approval.
+Your doctor may also want to evaluate your condition before authorizing a refill.

-Today, medication information is more accessible than ever.
-Check your enrollment materials or your health plan’s website for information on how to manage your pharmacy benefits online or on the go via your plan’s app.
+Technology can put your prescription information at your fingertips, whether you’re at home or on the go.
+Check your health plan’s website for information on how to manage your pharmacy benefits online or through your plan’s app.

 For example, the UnitedHealthcare app allows members to set up and refill home delivery orders, track prescription history, find network pharmacies and compare medication prices.